-Here are a few ways social and emotional learning (SEL) prepares students to become happy, successful, and productive members of society after they graduate high school.
+Here are a few ways social-emotional skills prepare students to become happy, successful, and productive members of society after they graduate high school.

 Understanding our thoughts, emotions, and values is challenging—even for many adults.
 Developing a strong sense of self-awareness takes time and effort.
 By helping students build these skills, we are giving them a leg up in discovering who they are, their social identities, and what values they hold.
 Self-awareness also includes having confidence in their ability to achieve their goals, which is crucial to students’ success after high school.

 Think about all the ways we use self-management skills in our everyday lives.
 Students need to learn things like healthy eating habits, getting enough sleep, finding effective ways to manage stress, time-management, etc. Knowing how to manage their behavior and emotions in the real-world will help students maintain healthier and happier lives.

 After students leave high school, their opportunities for meeting new people and building new relationships often change.
 Whether they go to college or a trade school, start a new job, join the military, etc., students need to know how to build relationships and work collaboratively with others.

 Our choices can have lasting impacts on our lives.
 As students transition to adulthood, they need to know how to evaluate the benefits and drawbacks various actions may have.
 This includes being able to make thoughtful and constructive judgements, finding solutions to personal problems, viewing situations with an open mind, and using critical thinking.